-Of course, Google algorithms will only spit out uncategorized results.
+Of course, Google will only spit out uncategorised results.
 Your job will be to divide the businesses into categories and check all other available information.

 Try to put yourself in the position of a potential customer and search for terms related to your business niche.
-It’s best to do it in an incognito mode so the algorithm won’t take your previous searches into account.
+It’s best to do it in an incognito mode, so the search engine won’t take your previous searches into account.

 Prepare a list of keywords related to

 While we’re at search engines – take a look at paid ads.
-Some of your competitors might not be interested in SEO positioning (which takes some time and resources to develop) but will pay for promotion instead.
+Some of your competitors might not be interested in SEO positioning (which takes some time and resources to develop).
+Instead, they will pay for promotion.

 Follow the same process as in the previous point, just take a look at ads, not organic results.